-Which recommendations can be given for handling the daily project management work subjects?
+Which recommendations can be given to handling the subjects in daily project management work?
 The project manager should make the following clear for his project:

-- What does the game look like, who are the actors, and where are the areas of uncertainty? - Which power and micropolitics bases do each actor have, and how do they constitute? - What are the relationships (coalitions, dependencies) between the actors? - Which types of managers are involved, and what drives them? - Which hidden agendas can be assumed, and how will they be pushed through the project?
+- How does the game look?
+Who are the actors, where are areas of uncertainty? - Which bases of power does each actor have, how do they constitute? - What are the relationships (coalitions, dependencies) between the actors? - Which types of managers are involved, what drives them? - Which hidden agendas can be assumed, and how will they be pushed through the project?